-\begin{enumerate}[({A}1)] \item $\E{V_{i}^+}>0$, which means $V_i$ takes positive value with non-zero probability, thus the \emph{option} to use the resource as one wishes has positive value.
-An agent for which this is violated would never be interested in the resource. \item $\E{V_{i}^+} < +\infty$, which means agents do not get infinite utility from the resource. \item $\E{V_i} < 0$, which means the hard commitment of ``always use the resource, thus would not be willing to pay an underhandedly large payment for it. \end{enumerate}
+\begin{enumerate}[({A}1)] \item $\E{V_{i}^+}>0$, which means that $V_i$ takes positive value with non-zero probability, thus the \emph{option} to use the resource as one wishes has positive value.
+An agent for which this is violated would never be interested in the resource.

+\item $\E{V_{i}^+} < +\infty$, which means that agents do not get infinite expected utility from the option to use the resource, thus would not be willing to pay an underhandedly large payment for it. \end{enumerate}

 Example~\ref{ex:vipi} is a value distribution with discrete support, and models the type of an agent who may be unable to use the resource.
 Example~\ref{ex:exp_model} is an example type model where values are continuously distributed.
 Our results do not depend on any assumptions on continuity.